BramVanroy/fietje-2/training/README.md

 To train Fietje, I used the [alignment-hanbook](https://github.com/huggingface/alignment-handbook/).
 I added quite some PRs to the library to enable what I wanted to do, in particular support for continued pretraining (cpt).
 You should be able to use the alignment handbook with the recipes in this directory.

-I used SLURM to launch my jobs, inspired by the description in [the handbook](https://github.com/huggingface/alignment-handbook/tree/main/scripts#launching-jobs-on-a-slurm-cluster).
+I used SLURM to launch my jobs, inspired by the suggestion in [the handbook](https://github.com/huggingface/alignment-handbook/tree/main/scripts#launching-jobs-on-a-slurm-cluster).
 To run these on your own cluster, you may need to adapt the launch script.
 My own SLURM script is therefore somewhat different from the original, but the commands below should work with the default script after adding the `recipes/fietje-2b` directories to the corresponding directory in your clone of the alignment handbook.

 ## Continue-pretraining phase